-UK GDP was estimated to have increased by 0.6% between Quarter 3 (July to September) and Quarter 4 (October to December), according to preliminary ONS estimates published on December 26th , 2017.
+UK GDP was estimated to have increased by 0.6% between Quarter 3 (July to September) and Quarter 4 (October to December), according to preliminary ONS estimates published on December 26th , 2017 (later revised up to 0.7%).
 This is now the 16th consecutive quarter of positive growth since Quarter 1, 2013.
 Growth in the consumer-focussed service sector made the most significant contribution to overall growth, along with strong performance in UK manufactures.

 The figures provide clear evidence that the UK economy is proving resilient to any post-Brexit shock, although all economic forecasters are predicting a rise in the rate of inflation over the medium term.
 In its latest inflation report the UK Treasury forecast inflation rising to 2.75% by 2018.